SINTA

 Main Findings: The findings reveal that teachers employed al-amtsāl through existential, functional, and visual analogies to connect the concept of angels with students’ concrete experiences.
 These analogies facilitated cognitive mediation by linking prior knowledge with unseen concepts, enabling students to construct meaning through experience-based understanding and analogical reasoning.
 The findings also indicate that this approach improved students’ comprehension of abstract theological concepts in aqidah learning contexts.

-Novelty/Originality of this study: This study proposes an al-amtsāl-based pedagogy model for teaching unseen concepts in Islamic education.
-It advances Qur’anic pedagogy literature by conceptualizing al-amtsāl as a cognitive bridge that mediates students’ understanding of abstract theological concepts through experience-based analogical learning.
-The model provides a practical framework for integrating cognitive and theological dimensions in elementary Islamic education.
+Novelty/Originality of this study: This study offers an initial conceptualization of an al-amtsāl-based pedagogical model for teaching unseen concepts in Islamic education, derived from an elementary school case study.
+It contributes to the literature on Qur’anic pedagogy by positioning al-amtsāl as a cognitive bridge that mediates students’ understanding of abstract theological concepts through experience-based analogical learning.
+The findings provide preliminary insights into integrating cognitive and theological dimensions in elementary Islamic education.

 • How to cite